wesscoby/git-scripts/README.md

 -   [errlog](./bin/errlog): Output a formatted error message

 # Contributing
 Let's work together on this.
-Contribute in anyway you can.
+Any form of contribution is welcome.